-- 1. Start the cleaning process at the back of the bus and move forward. - 2.
-Pull the trigger on the sprayer bottle to begin dispensing sanitization solution. - a.
+- 1. Start the cleaning process at the back of the bus and move forward. - Pull the trigger on the sprayer bottle to begin dispensing sanitization solution. - a.
 Hold the trigger down for continuous dispensing of the solution. - b.
 Re-pressurize the sprayer as needed to ensure continuous and even coverage. - 3.
-Hold the sprayer approximately 10-20 cm (4 to 8 inches) from the surfaces you wish to sanitize. - 4.
+Hold the sprayer approximately 10-20 cm (4 to 8 inches) from the surfaces being sanitized. - 4.
 Lightly coat all surfaces with the sanitization solution. - 5.
 Apply as needed to cover all interior surfaces of your school bus. - 6.
 Allow the solution to sit on the surface for 10 minutes to properly sanitize the surface.
-Typical drying time is 10 minutes but may vary depending on weather conditions, humidity etc. - 7.
-If an excessive amount of solution has been applied to the point where there is streaking, visibility issues on windows or excessive residue, wipe the surface using a clean paper towel or microfiber towel to remove any residue.
+Typical drying time is 10 minutes but may vary depending on weather conditions, humidity etc.